 Evaluation automation is phase-gated by comprehension

-Type: note · Status: seedling · Tags: learning-theory, llm-interpretation-errors, evaluation
+Type: kb/types/note.md · Status: seedling · Tags: learning-theory, llm-interpretation-errors, evaluation

 When an evaluation loop improves score without improving real behavior, the failure is often not weak search but an objective grounded too weakly in observed failure.
 Evaluation automation in practice follows a characteristic sequence: comprehension first, specification second, generalization third.

 Comprehension is the first gate because it supplies the observations that specification turns into verifiers.
-Before automation can improve output quality, someone must inspect real outputs, identify concrete failure modes, and translate those failures into discriminative judges.
+Before automation can improve output quality, the system needs direct evidence of real failures, a way to identify concrete failure modes, and a route for turning those failures into discriminative judges.

 The three phases